 Monitor and maintain an open airway at all times.
 The provider must decide if the benefit of adding an advanced airway outweighs the risk of pausing CPR.
 If the individual's chest is rising without using an advanced airway, continue giving CPR without pausing.
-However, if you are in a hospital or near trained professionals who can efficiently insert and use the airway, consider pausing CPR.
+However, if you are in a hospital or near trained professionals who can efficiently insert and use the airway, consider pausing CPR for a maximum of 10 seconds.